-Reading for 15 minutes a day is an easy habit to develop and has been found to provide significant benefits including gaining knowledge, developing empathy and emotional intelligence, higher sleep quality and improving your memory.
+Reading for 15 minutes a day is an easy habit to develop and has been found to provide significant benefits such as developing your knowledge, improving your empathy and emotional intelligence, improved memory and higher overall sleep quality.

 Let’s take a look at how to develop the habit of reading for 15 minutes a day, the benefits this can provide for you and some of the unique reading tips I use to get the most out of my daily reading sessions.

 The benefits of reading for 15 minutes a day